CONSUMER ALERTS AND WARNINGS

 How to spot signs of a foreclosure scam (published by the San Diego Union Tribune 2/10/12)

 With every crisis, there are those who attempt to profit from the victims.
 It happened with earthquakes, floods, fires and any other disasters where victims can be preyed upon.
 It is happening with the foreclosure crisis.
 Some have taken to direct mail to solicit services to tenants and former owners offering misleading services and making unrealistic promises.
 They are clearly trying to take advantage of the fear and confusion of those caught in the foreclosure crisis.
 They charge hefty fees for providing potentially dangerous services that can actually mislead and do much more harm than good.
 Often, they are unlicensed and unqualified to practice law or give any legal advice about Foreclosure and evictions.

-Currently, we have seen solicitations mailed to foreclosure affected people promptly after seeing foreclosures in the public records.
+We have seen solicitations mailed to foreclosure affected people promptly after seeing foreclosures in the public records.
 They are not attorneys and not licensed to practice law.
-We have heard of high pressure sales tactics to get your money for their "paralegal" OR "mediation" services form preparation.
-No legal advice of any benefit by an attorney, just promises of unrealistic benefits and filling out forms that can actually cause more harm than good.
+We have heard of high pressure sales tactics to get your money for their "paralegal" or "mediation" or form preparation services.
+They make promises of unrealistic benefits including filling out forms that can actually cause more harm than good.
 We have seen solicitations made to look like official documents.

 CASH FOR KEYS NOT ALWAYS WHAT IT SEEMS